About Eve Ensler

 Ensler has written numerous articles for The Guardian, Huffington Post, International Herald Tribune, Elle France, La Republica and Time Magazine.

 She was awarded the 2011 Isabelle Stevenson Tony Award.
-Other awards include a Guggenheim Fellowship in Playwriting and an Obie, in addition to many of honorary degrees.
+Other awards include a Guggenheim Fellowship in Playwriting, an Obie, and Glamour’s Woman of the Year in addition to many honorary degrees.

 In November 2009, Ensler was named one of US News & World Report’s ”Best Leaders” in association with the Center for Public Leadership (CPL) at Harvard Kennedy School.
 In 2010 she was named one of “125 Women Who Changed Our World” by Good Housekeeping Magazine.
 In 2011 she was named one of Newsweek’s “150 Women Who Changed the World” and The Guardian’s “100 Most Influential Women.”